EASTERN HILLS MALL

 For their Niagara Frontier foray, Ohio's Edward J. Debartolo Corporation developed a fully-enclosed shopping center of 1.1 million leasable square feet.
 EASTERN HILLS MALL, whose stores opened between March 1971 and July 1972, was the largest retail center in Greater Buffalo.
 It would hold this distinction for 17 years.

 Ground was broken at a 72.4-acre site, located 11 miles northeast of Buffalo's city center, in March 1970.
 A 2-level (154,800 square foot) Sears became the first operational EASTERN HILLS store on March 15, 1971.
-Hengerer's 2-level (130,000 square foot) unit welcomed its first shoppers on August 2, 1971.
+Hengerer's 2-level (130,000 square foot) unit welcomed first shoppers on August 2, 1971.
 By October, there were four tenants in business; Sears, Hengerer's, Marine Midland Bank and Gutman's ladies' wear.

 An initial grand opening was held on November 8, 1971.
 Fourteen tenants opened their doors.
 These included Chess King, Flagg Brothers Shoes, Foxmoor Casuals, Konee's Restaurant, National Record Mart, Spencer Gifts and Zales Jewelers.
 During the dedication, a ceremonial ribbon was cut by Edward J. DeBartolo and Norman L. Witnauer (Town of Clarence Supervisor).

-A formal mall dedication took place on February 14, 1972, with twenty-seven stores and services being inaugurated.
-Among these were Rite Aid Drug, Kleinhans, Nobil Shoes, Play 'n Learn Toy Center, White's Shoes, Bond Clothes, a 2-level (151,200 square foot), Buffalo-based Adam, Meldrum & Anderson, 2-level (60,000 square foot), Buffalo-based Jenss and 1-level (56,500 square foot) F.W.
+A formal mall dedication took place on February 14, 1972, with twenty-seven stores being inaugurated.
+Among these were Rite Aid Drug, Kleinhans, Nobil Shoes, Play 'n Learn Toy Center, White's Shoes and Bond Clothes.
+A 2-level (151,200 square foot), Buffalo-based Adam, Meldrum & Anderson (AM&A's) made its debut, along with a 2-level (60,000 square foot), Buffalo-based Jenss and 1-level (56,500 square foot) F.W.
 Woolworth 5 & 10.

 EASTERN HILLS MALL now housed sixty-five stores and services under its roof.
 When fully leased, the mall would contain seventy-five.
 The General Cinema Corporation Eastern Hills Cinema I & II, an in-mall venue, debuted on May 24, 1972.
 One of the final charter stores was a 2-level (152,300 square foot) J.C.
 Penney, which was dedicated on July 27, 1972.

-Major shopping centers in the EASTERN HILLS trade area would include BOULEVARD MALL (1962) {6.3 miles northwest, in Erie County (Town of Amherst)} and WALDEN GALLERIA (1989) {5 miles southwest, in Erie County (Town of Cheektowaga)}.
+Major shopping centers in the EASTERN HILLS trade area included BOULEVARD MALL (1962) {6.3 miles northwest, in Erie County (Town of Amherst)} and WALDEN GALLERIA (1989) {5 miles southwest, in Erie County (Town of Cheektowaga)}.
 CLARENCE MALL (1966) was a small, strip-type complex located directly south of EASTERN HILLS MALL.

 The conversion was put in motion on February 4, 1990, when the Sibley's-Kaufmann's name appeared in print ads.
 In March, a Kaufmann's-Sibley's co-branding was used.
 Sibley's stores -including the EASTERN HILLS location- received a bona fide Kaufmann's brand on April 1, 1990.